maverickspectacle/database/pages/academia.md

 The mean tuition-enrollment elasticity across studies is close to zero after controlling for publication bias<ref>http://meta-analysis.cz/education/education.pdf</ref>.

 Attending a relatively high tuition college has a net positive influence on educational attainment, occupational status, and income.
 This remained significant even after controlling for student background characteristics such as socioeconomic origins, secondary school achievement, and educational and occupational aspirations.
 It still remained significant after controlling for academic selectivity and private/public control<ref>https://www.researchgate.net/profile/Mark-Smylie/publication/226126111_College_Tuition_Costs_and_Early_Career_Socioeconomic_Achievement_Do_You_Get_What_You_Pay_For/links/55b21bd608aed621ddfd840d/College-Tuition-Costs-and-Early-Career-Socioeconomic-Achievement-Do-You-Get-What-You-Pay-For.pdf</ref>.

-### Returns to Education

-There exists substantial sheepskin effects on returns to education, where there are increases in earnings due to the credential itself as opposed to the underlying skills or abilities demonstrated by individuals<ref>http://econ.queensu.ca/pub/jdi/deutsch/edu_conf/Ferrer.pdf</ref><ref>https://www.econstor.eu/bitstream/10419/188353/1/pjcss433.pdf</ref>.

-In 2011, a Russian educational reform shortened the university study period by one year and reduced the content of the curricula but did not change the quality of admitted students.
-This had no adverse effect on wages and on the probability of being employed, suggesting no returns to higher education<ref>https://wp.hse.ru/data/2020/09/22/1584505319/236EC2020.pdf</ref>.

 ## Peer Review and Publication Bias